-Linked titles connect to posts containing my reviews, published on this site.
-If an unlinked title includes an asterisk after it, it signifies that a review for that title has been written, but has not yet been posted on this site.
+Note: titles with hyperlinks connect to posts containing my reviews, published on this site.
+If an unlinked title includes an asterisk after it, it signifies that a draft review for that title has been written, but has not yet been posted on this site.

 If there are several possible English titles for a film, generally the most commonly-used one is cited.